 Nationwide Organized Labour Protests Rock Nigeria Over Power Sector Controversial Policies

-Nlc And Tuc: Labor Unions Launch Urgent Counterattack As Government Shocks Workers With Sudden Minimum Wage U-Turn
+NLC and TUC: Labor Unions Launch Urgent Counterattack as Government Shocks Workers with Sudden Minimum Wage U-Turn

 Nigeria is bracing for widespread disruptions as organized labour unions across the country have launched nationwide protests against the Federal Government’s controversial policies in the power sector.
 The protests, spearheaded by the Nigeria Labour Congress (NLC) and the Trade Union Congress (TUC), are in response to the government’s decision to increase electricity tariffs and eliminate subsidies, a move that labour leaders argue will further impoverish Nigerian citizens.